 Find the queen in this colony and confine her to a single box with the use of a queen excluder if multiple boxes are in use.

 Inspect your nucleus cell-building colony for the presence of any started queen cells.
 If any are detected, remove them.

-Returning to the parent colony, inspect the frame that the queen has been confined to.
-You are looking for egg hatch and the presence of new larvae.
+Then, proceed to inspect the frame where the queen has been confined in the parent colony.
+Look for hatched eggs and the presence of new larvae.

-Eggs will hatch up to day three from being laid.
-The best queens are raised from larvae that are 4–20 hours old.
-These larvae will have barely begun to take on a “C” shape.
-The rings which will form on the larvae eventually will not be visible or are just beginning to form at this time.
+Eggs would typically hatch up to the third day from being laid.
+The best queens are typically raised from larvae that are 4–20 hours old.
+These larvae will have barely begun to form a “C” shape, with rings forming on the larvae, either not visible or just beginning to form.

-- Note the date and time
+- Make a note of the date and time of these activities.

 Painting Your Mating Box

-- Place each individual cell into one of the queen cell protectors
+- Place each individual cell into one of the queen cell protectors.

 - With gentle handling, bring these to your mating boxes and press the cell protectors containing the queen cells into the wax between two frames.

-- Remove the grass from the openings
+- Finally, remove the grass from the openings of the mating box.